raed-nimer/CI-PP5-django-backend/README.md

 Base URL of the API can be accessed [here](https://django-powerhouse-api-2c217eecb4f4.herokuapp.com/)

-Admin Panel can be acceessed [here](https://django-powerhouse-api-2c217eecb4f4.herokuapp.com/admin)
+Admin Panel can be accessed [here](https://django-powerhouse-api-2c217eecb4f4.herokuapp.com/admin)

-The frontend of the App can be accessed [here](https://ci-pp-5-react-frontend.vercel.app/)
+The frontend of the App can be accessed [here](https://ci-pp5-react-frontend.onrender.com/)

 ### Project Goals